Appendices included:

 The consultation and policy development process involved the following steps:

-2. Staff consultation – all school staff were given the opportunity to look at the policy and make recommendations.
+- Staff consultation – all school staff were given the opportunity to look at the policy and make recommendations.

-4. Definition
+Definition

-RSE is about the emotional, social, cultural and physical development of pupils, and involves learning about relationships, healthy lifestyles, diversity and personal identity.
+RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.
+RSE involves a combination of sharing information and exploring issues and values.
+RSE is not about the promotion of sexual activity.

 The personal beliefs and attitudes of teachers will not influence the teaching of RSE.
 A balanced and non-judgmental approach will be taken.
 Teachers, and all those contributing to RSE will work to the agreed values within this policy.